 Yes.
-The law now allows you to stay on your parents' health plan up to the age of 26.
+The law now allows you to stay on your parents' health plan up to age 26.

 What if I'm in school or already married?
 Will my parents' health insurance still cover me?

 Yes.
-You can keep getting health insurance on your parents' plan until age 26, even if you're a student or married.
+You can remain on your parents' health insurance plan until age 26, even if you're a student or married.